Hunter Gatherer Foodie Adventure

 a mouth-watering voyage of discovery

 Want to shuck an oyster or enjoy locally caught fish and chips paired with cider brewed down the road, overlooking a breathtaking coastal view?
-Foodies, the Sapphire Coast NSW is the place for you.
+Foodies, the Sapphire Coast is the place for you.

 A visit to the Sapphire Coast is always a mouth-watering voyage of discovery with our local produce taking centre stage.
 We've got passionate growers, brewers, farmers and chefs serving up innovative eats from farm gates, cellar doors, bespoke cafes and waterfront restaurants.
 Did we mention we are home to some of the most awarded oysters in the world?
 Here’s some ideas for you while you are travelling our stunning coastline.